What is the social and economic costs of urban pollution?

 A recent survey found that premature deaths of urban pollution in London were 385 1999 for the year, while deaths by traffic 250.
 This is primarily the elderly and the sick children who are most affected but nobody can estimate the influence of urban pollution on life expectancy.
 Breathing exhaust fumes and dust a few hours a day is probably as carcinogenic as asbestos.

-But it is true that the filters of aeration lanes of cars are very good, the motorist will therefore makes it really matters that it causes pollution although it is not the sole responsibility of course.
+But it is true that the filters of the airways of passenger cars are very efficient, the motorist is therefore no longer really aware of the pollution that he causes although he is not the only responsible of course.